gabonator/Education/2021/AltaGateReverse/readme.md

 6400 7b00 8700 9300 aa00 ...
 ```

 I did not go deeper to examine how those tables are generated.
-They could be embedded in the binary, but more likely are they generated run time.
+They could be embedded in the binary, but more likely are they generated during run time.
 By dumping the [tables](tables.txt) and knowing this sequence I was able to write the [decoder in javascript](decod.js):

 ```
 var ofs = 0x0ebbd720 - 0x0ebb7320 - 0x6400;